 The CDN strategy has worked perfectly for the past decade focusing on the permanent reliability of the internet’s architecture.
 This strategy isn't expected to work for the next ten years considering technologists are shifting their focus outwards to the internet edges.
 In a nutshell, it’s time for an outward strategy that doesn't rely on the inherent reliability of the internet’s architecture.

 It’s getting crowded

-Instead of deploying applications in a single location i.e. in one major metropolitan area, technologists are not only deploying applications to every major city but leveraging on multiple deployments in every city in an effort to deliver exceptional experiences on a large-scale.
+Instead of deploying applications in a single location i.e. in one major metropolitan area, technologists are not only deploying applications to every major city but leveraging multiple deployments in every city in an effort to deliver exceptional experiences on a large scale.
 Today, cloud vendors are offering multi-regional infrastructure deployment options as well as cloud-agnostic management frameworks which enable proper management of global multiple vendor solutions.
 As a result, horizontal scale barriers continue to lower.
 More technologists are expected to take advantage of this today more than before.